School Science Lessons

 iron + copper sulfate --> iron (II) sulfate + copper

-The red-brown powder is not pure copper, because as excess iron filings are used in the experiment it is a mixture of copper and excess iron filings coated with copper.
+The red-brown powder is not pure copper, because the excess iron filings is a mixture of copper and excess iron filings coated with copper.

 12.15.3.2 Prepare zinc sulfate with copper sulfate solution